 Before I describe these homemade pastries and show you how to make them, let me explain this pastry dough variation.
 This is a shortcut version– it’s not the traditional method of making real danishes.
-This dough is usually laminated several times between layers of butter, similar to how we prepare homemade croissants.
+This dough is usually laminated several times between layers of butter, similar to how we prepare homemade croissants and croissant bread.
 Here we are working the butter directly into the dough using a food processor.
 We’re still rolling out and folding the dough, just as you do when you laminate dough with butter, but we’re not folding it up with a separate layer of butter.

 I use the term “shortcut” loosely as this dough still takes at least 5-6 hours total with 2 rounds of refrigeration.
 They’re just as buttery and flaky as the real thing!

 Are you looking for a dough that’s more similar to puff pastry?
 We skip the lamination in this rough puff pastry dough as well.
 (And that recipe skips yeast unlike today’s yeasted dough, which creates slightly puffier pastries.)

 I have the full written recipe below, as well as step-by-step photos and careful explanations below the recipe.
 This post is rather long, so I wanted to add most of the details below the recipe.
 I can’t wait for you to try these at home!

 - Made from a modified yeasted pastry dough

 - Ready for your favorite breakfast pastry fillings